-The technology, which is compatible with all major headsets, was demoed on the HTC Vive at the London Motor Show last month.
+The technology, which is compatible with all major headsets, was demoed on the HTC Vive at this year's London Motor Show.
 It was inspired by Google's Tilt Brush, the VR tool in which designers are able to draw in 3D.
 Collaborators can also dial in from anywhere in the world so that they can work on a project at once.

 Seale explains that Reality Works has streamlined the design process in two fundamental ways.
 First, it means that designers must confront the specific requirements of a project from the start.
 "On a piece of paper you would never mark out legal requirement for headlights, for instance," he says, "but in VR you can press a button and they're there in front of you in space.
 Because you've moved your headlight around to fit, you see you need to do something else to make it still look good."

 Second, it means that designers can better convey unusual, highly inventive concepts as wireframe models: "I've just done a concept car that is essentially a land yacht.
 It's a bit weird, so it's easier for people to come onboard and understand the project if they're around it."

 Though only "a few months" old – with no tangible, complete products – Reality Works signifies the increased use of virtual reality across the design sphere.
 Creative people in varied disciplines are experiencing the benefits of combining their worlds with those of others.
 The Canadian office interior design company DIRTT (Doing It Right This Time) is one such example.